 - Osheaga Festival

 Love music?
 Then you’ll love Montreal’s outdoor indie-music festival held every year in July-August.
-Nothing says summer like dancing barefooted to your favorite band under the stars.
+Nothing says summer like dancing barefooted to your favourite band under the stars.

 - International Fireworks Competition